 I took French in high school, which was more than a few months back.
 So I’ve forgotten a lot of it (um, ok, all of it.)
 But when I go to France and spend a week having to get around, I find a huge amount of my early learning comes back.
 Which is why I’m a big fan of immersion learning—your brain remembers and internalizes a lot more than you think it does.

-Less legitimate, but still useful are sites that post scripts mostly with the consent of the writers.
+Alex Ferrari’s site Indie Film Hustle has a great list of downloadable (and legal-ish) screenplays– it’s a great site for lots of other info as well (like this great interview with, um, me.)
+Less legitimate, but still useful are sites that post downloadable scripts mostly with the consent of the writers.
 The best of these: Drew’s Script-o-Rama.